 This topic describes how to migrate data from a PolarDB for PostgreSQL cluster to a self-managed Oracle database by using Data Transmission Service (DTS).
-This is suitable for scenarios such as data reflow tests and functional tests.
+This is suitable for scenarios such as data backflow tests and functional tests.

 - The version number of the self-managed Oracle database is 9i, 10g, 11g, 12c, 18c, or 19c.